KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 second of colliding with oncoming traffic multiple times.
 The situation is exacerbated by the variety of cars in this area.
 Central Asia apparently imports a lot of used cars from Japan, which drives on the left, despite the fact that these countries all drive on the right.
-So, our driver Slava ends up on the right side of the car, behind a huge truck that's blocking visibility, while trying to pass on the left.
-As you might imagine, this leads to a lot of leftward drifting followed by abrupt right swerving upon seeing an oncoming car.
+So, our driver Slava ended up on the right side of the car, behind a huge truck that's blocking visibility, while trying to pass on the left.
+As you might imagine, this leads to a lot of leftward drifting followed by abrupt right swerving upon seeing oncoming traffic.
 Thankfully, we survived the four days in Kazakhstan and Kyrgyzstan without incident.
 Slava was surprisingly nonchalant about the long days in these driving conditions.
-Let's see if Tajikistan and Uzbekistan are any better.
+Let's see if Tajikistan and Uzbekistan are any better...

-We thankfully exited the country without incident, though the border crossing was a bit chaotic and confusing at times.
-No need to bribe my way out of the country as a friend of mine had done a couple years ago after misplacing some paperwork.
+We thankfully exited Kazakhstan without incident, though the border crossing was a bit chaotic and confusing at times.
+No need to bribe my way out of the country as a friend of mine had done a couple years ago after misplacing some paperwork!

 ### Bishkek